 Your minimum pay rates are in your award or enterprise agreement.
-If there is no award or agreement for your job, you must get at least the National Minimum Wage.
+If there isn't an award or agreement for your job, you must get at least the National Minimum Wage.
 Minimum pay rates are usually updated yearly.

 Find out what you should get at fairwork.gov.au/minimum-wages